-In the United States, we sell our products through our own internal sales force, which consists of eight employees focused on managing distributor relationships and creating grower demand for our products.
-In addition, a dedicated team of three employees provide technical service support to both our customers and sales representatives on the use of our products in IPM programs, both for conventional growers as well as for an expanding number of organic growers.
+In the United States, we sell our products through our own internal sales force, which consists of 8 employees focused on managing distributor relationships and creating grower demand for our products.
+In addition, a dedicated team of 6 employees provide technical service support to both our customers and sales representatives on the use of our products in IPM programs, both for conventional growers as well as for an expanding number of organic growers.
 Our sales force covers all major regions in the United States, including California and the Pacific Northwest, the Southeast, the Northeast, the Mid-Atlantic and the Great Lakes regions, with an emphasis on high-value specialty crops (fruits, nuts and vegetables).
-We currently sell our crop protection product lines, Regalia, Grandevo, Venerate and Majestene/Zelto, through leading agricultural distributors, such as Crop Production Services, Helena Chemical and Aligned Ag Distributors.
+We currently sell our crop protection product lines, Regalia, Grandevo, Venerate, Majestene/Zelto and Stargus/Amplitude, as well as Haven, through leading agricultural distributors, such as Nutrien Ag, Helena Chemical, Simplot, Wilbur Ellis and Aligned Ag Distributors.
 These are the same distribution partners that most major agrichemical companies use for delivering solutions to growers across the country.
-We use Albaugh for distribution of Venerate XC for the seed treatment market in the United States and Canada.
-In 2016, we signed an exclusive distribution agreement with Koch Agronomic Services to distribute Regalia Rx in the United States and Canada.
-After January 2018, this agreement becomes nonexclusive.
-For our water treatment product line, Zequanox, we have signed an exclusive distribution agreement with Solenis for inpipe uses.
-Zequanox is also currently being marketed and sold directly to a selected group of U.S. power and industrial companies.
-We will continue to work with federal, state and regional agencies for open water use of Zequanox and at some point may consider working with private, commercial companies.
+We use Albaugh for distribution of a version of Venerate for the seed treatment market in the United States and Canada.
+During 2016 through January 2018, we had an exclusive distribution agreement with Koch Agronomic Services to distribute Regalia Rx in the United States and Canada.
+For our water treatment product line, Zequanox, is currently being marketed and sold directly to a selected group of U.S. power and industrial companies.
+We will continue to work with federal, state and regional agencies for open water use of Zequanox and may consider working with private, commercial companies in the future.

 With respect to sales outside of the United States, we have exclusive legacy international distribution agreements for Regalia with major international distributors such as FMC (for certain markets in Latin America) and Syngenta (for specialty crop markets in Europe).
-Our current strategy is to work with regional distributors and distributors in key countries who have brand recognition and established customer bases and who can effectively conduct field trials and grower demonstrations with biopesticides and lead or assist in regulatory processes and market development.
-As such, we have signed a number of distribution agreements: Agristar (for Grandevo and Venerate in Mexico), Nufarm (for Grandevo for certain markets in New Zealand and Australia), Joacanima (for Regalia, Grandevo, Venerate and Majestene in the Philippines), Elephant Vert and Kenya Biologics for Regalia, Venerate, Grandevo and Majestene in certain parts of Africa), and Disagro (a Regalia brand for certain countries in Central America).

-We have also recently entered into an agreement with Isagro USA with respect to distribution of their Bio-Tam 2.0 product line in California, Oregon, Washington and Arizona, and we distribute Jet-Ag by Jet Harvest Solutions in most regions of the United States.
+Our current strategy is to work with regional distributors and distributors in key countries who have brand recognition, established customer bases, who can effectively conduct field trials and grower demonstrations with biopesticides and lead or assist in regulatory processes and market development.
+As such, we have signed a number of distribution agreements: Agristar (for Grandevo and Venerate in Mexico), Nufarm (for Grandevo for certain markets in New Zealand and Australia), Joacanima (for Regalia, Grandevo, Venerate and Majestene in the Philippines), Elephant Vert and Kenya Biologics (for Regalia, Venerate, Grandevo and Majestene in certain parts of Africa), Hoptri (Vietnam), Lidorr (Israel), AMC/Agrimatco (Turkey), Disagro (for a Regalia brand in certain countries in Central America) and Kyung Nong Corporation (South Korea for Majestene and Venerate).
+We also distribute Jet-Ag by Jet Harvest Solutions in most regions of the United States.
 We believe we can leverage our existing sales, marketing and distribution network to bring in additional revenues from sales of these products, while enhancing our overall product portfolio.

-We derived approximately 87%, 89% and 96% of our total revenues from Regalia, Grandevo and Venerate for the years ended December 31, 2017, 2016, and 2015, respectively.
+We derived approximately 93% and 87% of our total revenues from Regalia, Grandevo and Venerate for the years ended December 31, 2018 and 2017, respectively.
 In addition, we currently rely, and expect to continue to rely, on a limited number of distributors for a significant portion of our revenues since we sell through highly concentrated, traditional distribution channels.
-For the year ended December 31, 2017, our top two distributors accounted for 33% of our total revenues.
+For the year ended December 31, 2018, our top two distributors accounted for 52% of our total revenues.